binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 Lets deal with both of these problems.
 It's easier to think about these problems if we now switch to 'image based' rather than point lighting.
 Also, with the infinitely small point light it becomes invisible as the shininess parameter becomes perfectly mirror-like.

-Two cubemaps need to be generated from a regular cubemap, this is done using offline tools such as Cmgen in [Filament](https://github.com/google/filament), which will bake the properties of the BRDFs in to new cubemaps, this is what makes this model an approximation of Cook-Torrance rather than a direct implementation.
-This is our source 'regular' cubemap.
+Two separate special lighting environment maps need to be generated from a regular environment map, this is done using offline tools such as Cmgen in [Filament](https://github.com/google/filament), which will bake the properties of the BRDFs in to new environment maps, this is what makes this model an approximation of Cook-Torrance rather than a direct implementation.

+Here is our source 'regular' environment map.

 ![_config.yml]({{ site.baseurl }}/images/pbr/envmap0.png?style=centerme)

 ### Image Based Diffuse Term

-The 'irradiance' map is created by convolving the regular cubemap.
+The 'irradiance' map is created by convolving the regular environment map.

 ![_config.yml]({{ site.baseurl }}/images/pbr/envmap1.png?style=centerme)

-Sampling the cubemap for the image based diffuse term is straight-forward.
+Sampling the environment map for the image based diffuse term is straight-forward.

 ```hlsl
 float3 diffuse_img(float3 n)